chhex/spring-boot-react-crud-revisited2/README.md

 - [Biome V2](https://next.biomejs.dev) for linting, formatting and automatic import sorting.
 - [Vitest 3](https://vitest.dev/) and [Testing Library 16](https://testing-library.com/) for teasting.

-The Java maven build supports a single jar execution for Spring Boot, with all the necessary Frontend assets.
+The Java maven build supports a single jar execution of Spring Boot, with all the necessary Frontend assets.

-A Dockerfile supports a Multistep build for building and run the App as Single jar.
+A Dockerfile supports a Multistep Docker Image build for building and run the App as Single jar.

 Additionaly there are Google Actions, which support among other a Github Docker image and a Action, whoch builds a Docker image and deploys it to Google Cloud Run.

 ## Project layout